Entanglement and secret-key-agreement capacities of bipartite quantum interactions and read-only memory devices: Introduction

 In an information-theoretic setting, a bipartite interaction between classical systems was first considered in \cite{Sha61} in the context of communication; therein, a bipartite interaction was called a two-way communication channel.
 In the quantum domain, bipartite unitaries have been widely considered in the context of their entangling ability, applications for interactive communication tasks, and the simulation of bipartite Hamiltonians in distributed quantum computation \cite{BDEJ95,ZZF00,EJPP00,BRV00,NC00,CLP01,CDKL01,BHLS03,CLV04,JMZL17,DSW17}.
 These unitaries form the simplest model of non-trivial interactions in many-body quantum systems and have been used as a model of scrambling in the context of quantum chaotic systems~\cite{SS08b,HQRY16,DHW16}, as well as for the internal dynamics of a black hole~\cite{HP07} in the context of the information-loss paradox~\cite{Haw76}.
 More generally, \cite{CLL06} developed the model of a bipartite interaction or two-way quantum communication channel.
 Bounds on the rate of entanglement generation in open quantum systems undergoing time evolution have also been discussed for particular classes of quantum dynamics~\cite{Bra07,DKSW17}.

 The maximum rate at which a particular task can be accomplished by allowing the use of a bipartite interaction a large number of times, is equal to the capacity of the interaction for the task.
 The entanglement generating capacity quantifies the maximum rate of entanglement that can be generated from a bipartite interaction.
 Various capacities of a general bipartite unitary evolution were formalized in \cite{BHLS03}.
 Later, various capacities of a general two-way channel were discussed in \cite{CLL06}.
-The entanglement generating capacities or entangling power of bipartite unitaries for different communication protocols have been widely discussed in the literature~\cite{ZZF00,LHL03,BHLS03,HL05,LSW09,WSM17,CY16}.
+The entanglement generating capacities of bipartite unitaries for different communication protocols have been widely discussed in the literature~\cite{ZZF00,LHL03,BHLS03,HL05,LSW09,WSM17,CY16}.
 Also, prior to our work here, it was an open question to find a non-trivial, computationally efficient upper bound on the entanglement generating capacity of a bipartite quantum interaction.
 Another natural direction left open in prior work is to determine other information-processing tasks for bipartite quantum interactions, beyond those discussed previously \cite{BHLS03,CLL06}.

 In this paper, we determine bounds on the capacities of bipartite interactions for entanglement generation and secret key agreement.
-Observing that quantum reading \cite{BRV00,Pir11} is a particular kind of bipartite quantum interaction, we leverage our bounds from the bidirectional setting to deliver bounds on the capacity of a task that we introduce here, called private reading of a memory cell.
+Observing that the read-out task of memory devices is a particular kind of bipartite quantum interaction (cf.~\cite{BRV00,Pir11}), we leverage our bounds from the bidirectional setting to deliver bounds on the capacity of a task that we introduce here, called private reading of a memory cell.
 We derive both lower and upper bounds on the capacities of private reading protocols.
 We then extend these results to determine achievable rates for the generation of entanglement between two distant parties who have coherent access to a controlled point-to-point channel, which is a particular kind of bipartite interaction.